mazwat/mazwat.github.io/software-architecture-ws.md

 # Software Architecture

-The following materials are derived from the **Software Architecture lecture**.
-The video lecture is included at the bottom of the [document](#video-lecture).
-{: .callout .callout--warning}

 This workshop is divided into to 2 parts where we will explore the use of code in Visual Studio and Unity.
 Complete each task in your own time.
 We will review solutions at the halfway point.

 ## Exercise 1 - Research